USS Spitfire (1776)

-USS Spitfire was a row galley authorized and constructed by Rhode Island during the American Revolution, and was placed in service in 1776 in the Rhode Island Navy.
+USS Spitfire was a 1-gun row galley of the Rhode Island State Navy.
+Authorized and constructed by Rhode Island during the American Revolutionary War, she was placed in service in 1776 in the Rhode Island navy.
 During this age of sail, row galleys were highly maneuverable compared to sailing ships whose movements were dependent on the wind.
-Spitfire had a reportedly successful career, helping to capture British cargo ships and engaging in the fight against British warships.
+Spitfire had a mixed career, helping to capture several British merchantmen and engaging in battle against the Royal Navy.
+She was captured by British forces during the 1778 Mount Hope Bay raids.

 Ordered by Rhode Island

 Late in 1775, the General Assembly of Rhode Island ordered the construction of two galleys, Washington and Spitfire.
 In January 1776, the General Assembly appointed John Grimes Commodore of the galleys and, presumably soon thereafter, they were placed in service in Narragansett Bay.

 Capturing British cargo ships

 They cruised in defense of American shipping, acted as transports, and assisted landing parties seeking forage and supplies.
 On 11 April 1776, they recaptured the brigantine Georgia Packet and sloop Speedwell which HMS Scarborough had captured and brought into the bay, braving the fire of Scarborough's guns as they took the prizes from under her stern.

 In July 1776, the galleys were ordered to New York City to help protect the Hudson River, and they reached New York harbor on 1 August.
 There they cooperated with a flotilla created by George Washington.